QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useVisible`

-A lazy-loadable reference to a component's on visible hook.
+A lazy-loadable reference to a component's on the visible hook.

 The hook is lazily invoked when the component becomes visible in the browser viewport.